 While the health system in the oPt is considered well developed in the areas under the Palestinian Government's jurisdiction, the Palestinian Government continues to adopt various measures to further improve the delivery of services and to strengthen the health system.
-To improve the quality of primary care services and the health systemat large, the Mnistry of Health (NoH) implemented the family practice model in three pilot districts in 2016 in order to provide more holistic and comprehensive services at the primary health care level.
+To improve the quality of primary care services and the health system at large, the Ministry of Health (MoH) implemented the family practice model in three pilot districts in 2016 in order to provide more holistic and comprehensive services at the primary health care level.
 In addition, progress has been achieved in the development of tracking tools to monitor national health and disease trends.
 The Palestinian Government has further demonstrated its commitment to improve health system performance to fulfill the goal of Universal Health Coverage by 2030.

 The formal establishment of the Palestinian National Institute of Public Health was endorsed by the Cabinet of Ministers in June 2016.
-The Institute's functions include supporting the MbH to strengthen health system core functions including through the development and improvement of health registries, disease surveillance and assessments of health services.
-A health workforce census in the West Bank for the Human Resources for Health Observatory in Palestine was established and has been extended to the Gaza Strip in early 2016, along with a GIS mapping of health preparedness trainings for workers in hospitals and primary health care clinics.
+The Institute's functions include supporting the MoH to strengthen health system core functions including through the development and improvement of health registries, disease surveillance and assessments of health services.
+A health workforce census in the West Bank for the Human Resources for Health Observatory in Palestine was established and has been extended to the Gaza Strip in early 2016, along with a GIS mapping of health facilities.

-In response to the lack of progress in the oPt in reducing the under-5 mortality rate, MbH enhanced efforts to reduce new born deaths and complications with an emphasis on Gaza in 2016 by introducing a WHO evidence-based package of care.
-In the area of emergency preparedness, the MbH prepared contingency plans for 13 public hospitals and implemented emergency
+In response to the lack of progress in the oPt in reducing the under-5 mortality rate, MoH enhanced efforts to reduce newborn deaths and complications with an emphasis on Gaza in 2016 by introducing a WHO evidence-based package of care.
+In the area of emergency preparedness, the MoH prepared contingency plans for 13 public hospitals and implemented emergency preparedness trainings for workers in hospitals and primary health care clinics.